andrew/ultimate-awesome/README.md

 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [learn-ruby](https://github.com/fpsvogel/learn-ruby) - Learning resources for Ruby, Rails, and related skills.
 - [Awesome-GNN4TS](https://github.com/KimMeen/Awesome-GNN4TS) - [TPAMI 2024] Awesome Resources of GNNs for Time Series Analysis (GNN4TS).
-- [Awesome-MLLM-Hallucination](https://github.com/showlab/Awesome-MLLM-Hallucination) - 📖 A curated list of resources dedicated to hallucination of multimodal large language models (MLLM).
 - [awesome-cyclejs](https://github.com/cyclejs-community/awesome-cyclejs) - A curated list of awesome Cycle.js resources.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
+- [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
 - [awesome-tech-videos](https://github.com/lucasviola/awesome-tech-videos) - :tv: A curated list of tech conferences from YouTube, vimeo, etc for us to get inspired ;).
 - [awesome-password-cracking](https://github.com/n0kovo/awesome-password-cracking) - A curated list of awesome tools, research, papers and other projects related to password cracking and password security.
-- [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-RecSys-papers](https://github.com/YuyangZhangFTD/awesome-RecSys-papers) - The awesome and classic papers in recommendation system!
 Good luck to every RecSys-learner!.
 - [Awesome-RAG](https://github.com/Danielskry/Awesome-RAG) - 😎 Awesome list of Retrieval-Augmented Generation (RAG) applications in Generative AI.